Jaksuhn/essays/Governments overthrown by the US.md

 - **Cambodia** 1970, CIA overthrows [Prince Norodom Sihanouk](https://en.wikipedia.org/wiki/Norodom_Sihanouk), who was highly popular among Cambodians.
 The CIA installed puppet leader [Lon Nol](https://en.wikipedia.org/wiki/Lon_Nol).
 All demonstrations in favour of Sihanouk after Nol rose to power were supressed and resulted in several hundred deaths.
   <ins>Reason:</ins> Political interest

   1975, CIA-backed opposition party [Khmer Rouge](https://en.wikipedia.org/wiki/Khmer_Rouge), displeased with the actions of Lon Nol overthrew him.
 This party went on to cause the deaths of 2.5 million people through executions, assassinations, starvation and torture.
+This is the only country where the US supported a communist party.<sup>[[1]](https://en.wikipedia.org/wiki/Allegations_of_United_States_support_for_the_Khmer_Rouge)</sup>
   <ins>Reason:</ins> Political interest
 - **Indonesia** 1965, CIA overthrew [President Sukarno](https://en.wikipedia.org/wiki/Sukarno) with a military coup.
 This was one of many attempts to overthrow Sukarno, beginning back in 1957.
 He was replaced by [General Suharto](https://en.wikipedia.org/wiki/Suharto) and was aided by the CIA to kill between 500,000 and 1 million civilians accused of being communist.<sup>[[1]](https://en.wikipedia.org/wiki/Indonesian_mass_killings_of_1965%E2%80%931966#Foreign_involvement)</sup>
   <ins>Crimes of the dictator:</ins> Genocide